Best personal loan rates

-When assessing your options for personal loans, you’ll want to consider the amount you need to borrow and the interest rate you're offered.
+When comparing your options for a personal loan, you’ll want to consider the amount you need to borrow and the interest rate you're offered.

 Average 24-month personal loan rate

-The average interest rate on a 24-month personal loan in the U.S. was 8.73% in May 2022, according to the most recent data from the Federal Reserve, which is down from 9.41% in February 2022.
-In comparison, the same survey found the average interest rate on all credit card accounts was 15.13%.
+The average interest rate on a 24-month personal loan in the U.S. was 10.16% in August 2022, according to the most recent data from the Federal Reserve, which is up from 8.73% back in May 2022.
+In comparison, the same survey found the average interest rate on all credit card accounts was 16.27%.

 So, if you're looking for a way to manage your debt, a lower interest rate on a personal loan is a perfect way to get a break from high credit card interest rates and merge multiple monthly bills into a single, fixed payment.